DaveSeidel/music-src/Nebulae/instr/Binaural_Reanimator/README.md

 The beating rate controls (Density and Overlap) range from 0 to 30Hz, which encompasses the delta, theta, alpha, and beta brainwave ranges.
 See [this article](https://www.healthline.com/health/binaural-beats#instructions) for more information.
 However, please see the [Disclaimer](#Disclaimer) below.

 Waveform is controlled by the blend knob (or CV input).
 This control morphs smoothly through two waveforms: sine and triangle.
 These waveforms are used because he binaural beating effect is more pronounced with simple timbres.

+You can use the mix control to determine the blend in the output of plain oscillators vs. beating oscillators.

 ### Cross-Panning